ColbyC1/ColbyC1/README.md

 - 👋 Hi, I’m @ColbyC1
 - 👀 I’m interested in ...
-DATA ANALYTICS, PYTHON, SQL
+DATA ANALYTICS, PYTHON, SQL, JAVA
 - 🌱 I’m currently learning ...
-SQL \\ Python on diff. platforms to gain more knowledge
+How to integrate languages together to procure a finished project to showcase skills
 - 💞️ I’m looking to collaborate on ... anything to help boost portoflio/willing to learn and create
 - 📫 How to reach me ... colbycanselo@gmail.com \\ https://www.linkedin.com/in/colby-canselo-6918bab5/